How to Attract Hummingbirds to Your Yard

 Where to Hang Hummingbird Feeders

-As for what to feed them, a 1:4 mixture of plain, granulated white sugar and hot water (1/4 cup sugar per 1 cup water, for example) is ideal.
-While they like red, there’s no need to use red food dye or any other additives.
-Your brightly colored hummingbird feeder will attract them well enough.
+As for what to feed them, a 1:4 mixture of 1 part sugar (just plain, granulated white sugar) and 4 parts hot water (1/4 cup of sugar per 1 cup water, for example) is ideal.
+Let the sugar solution cool to room temperature before pouring it into the feeder so it won’t burn their little tongues.

 Keep Up with Demand

-To refill, dump out the old water and clean the feeder thoroughly in fresh water.
-Be careful handling the feeder – hummingbirds can carry lots of diseases.
 Once it’s washed, you can refill it with fresh sugar water and put it back out.
 Don’t worry; even if your feeder is inside for a couple of hours, the hummingbirds will generally flock back as soon it’s put outside.

 Space Out Flowers and Feeders